hoophq/docs/docs/connections/command-line.md

 # Command-line

-Interact real-time with remote processes (bash, kubectl, etc)
+Interact in real-time with remote processes (bash, kubectl, etc)

 ## New Terminal (bash) connection